-Value lists is used when you want to create dropdown menus in forms.
+Value lists are used when you want to create dropdown menus in forms.

-There are two types of value list in Barium Live.
+There are two types of value lists in Process Automation.
 The regular value list and the more advanced Extended value list.

 How to create Value lists

 1. Value lists are created and edited under Space setting.
-Navigate to the Space setting page and click Value lists in the left panel menu.
+Navigate to the Space settings page and click Value lists in the left panel menu.

-2. To create a value list, click on Create value list.
+2. To create a value list, select Create value list.

-3. If you want to you can enter values manually or paste them from Excel for example.
+3. You can enter values manually or paste them from Excel for example.

-TIP: If you want key values to every value in your list, you can add it after each value separated by a semi colon like in the example below.
+Tip: If you want key values to every value in your list, you can add them after each value separated by a semi-colon like in the example below.
 Key values are used for example when configuring automatic gateways.

 When to use Value lists

-Value lists are mainly used in forms, where they show up as a searchable single select drop-down lists or a multi select boxes.
-Value lists helps you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
-Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users that should be able to perform different tasks in a process application based on data in the Instance,
+Value lists are mainly used in forms, where they show up as searchable single select drop-down lists or a multi-select boxes.
+Value lists help you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
+Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users should be able to perform different tasks in a process application based on data in the Instance.

 How to maintain Value lists